materdd/Nature-Conservancy-Fisheries-Monitoring/README.md

 ### 0. Install
-we use chaier as deep learning framework.
-Install some packeage by using requirement.txt.
+we use chainer as deep learning framework.
+Please install some packeage by using requirement.txt.

 ### 1. Data imbalance